 On October 17, 1933, Emmett enlisted in the Illinois National Guard's 33rd Tank Company in Maywood.
 To enlist, he had to get his mother's signature since he was only sixteen years old.
 He transferred from the Illinois National Guard to the District of Columbia National Guard on May 7, 1935.
 In Washington D. C., he worked as a messenger at the patent office.
 When he knew he was being transferred to Chicago, to work as an inspector in June 1938, he resigned from D.C.
 National Guard on May 30, 1938.
 When he returned to Maywood. he rejoined the tank company on November 2, 1938.
 It is known he was married and resided at 1025 South Tenth Avenue with his wife, Anna, and his daughter, Carol.

-maneuvers, instead of returning to Ft.
-Knox, the
+After the maneuvers, instead of returning to Ft.

 the side of a hill, the battalion